 Nominations Sought, Excellence in Mentoring UR in the Social Sciences Award

-The CUR Social Sciences Division invites nominations for its first annual award for excellence in mentoring undergraduate research in the social sciences.
+Each year, the CUR Social Sciences Division awards a competitive Excellence in Mentoring Undergraduate Research in the Social Sciences (EMURSS) award.
 This award recognizes an outstanding mentor of undergraduate research in the social sciences who supports, encourages, and promotes a positive and inclusive scholarly and teaching environment for undergraduate students, as well as contributes to professional and personal development of students inside and outside of the classroom.
-The awardee will receive $100 and a plaque, and will be featured in the CUR Social Sciences Division newsletter.
+The awardee will receive $100 and a plaque, and will be featured in the CUR Social Sciences Division's newsletter.
+The deadline for nominations is February 20, 2020.

 - Nominees must be engaged in undergraduate research and must work in the social sciences.